-Students will not be required to take or participate in any class or courses in comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation, if his or her parent or guardian submits a written objection.
+Students at Old Quarry Middle School participate in health as an ENCORE rotation.
+This includes instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction, including in grades 6-8, instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation.
+The parent or guardian may notify the school in writing if they choose for their child not to participate.
 The parent or guardian's decision will not be the reason for any student discipline, including suspension or expulsion.
 Nothing in this Section prohibits instruction in sanitation, hygiene or traditional courses in biology.

-Parents or guardians may examine the instructional materials to be used in any district sex education class or course.
+Parents or guardians may examine the instructional materials to be used in any district education class or course.